This Greek Orzo Salad is packed to the brim with flavour and is so simple to make!

 - Cook the orzo in salted boiling water until al dente, then drain and rinse with cold water until completely cool.
 Give it a good shake to discard the excess water, then add into the bowl.
 Stir in the pepper and cucumber.

 - Stir in the juice of half a lemon (or to taste) then check for seasoning and adjust if needed.
+The lemon, salt and pepper give the final layer of seasoning, so be generous if you need to.

 Your Private Notes: